tencent cloud

 Delivered message to test[0]@629

-4. On the Topic Management tab page on the instance details page in the CKafka console, select the corresponding topic, and click More > Message Query to view the messages just sent.
+4. On the Topic Management page in the CKafka console, select the target topic, and choose More > Message Query to view the message just sent.

 package main